Skip to main content

 Active participation

-• Quality standards for child and youth participation where the German Federal Youth Council (DBJR) and the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) outline standards of quality of participation of children and youth with a view to varying areas of growing up.
+• Quality standards for child and youth participation, where the German Federal Youth Council (DBJR) and the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) outline standards of quality of participation of children and youth with a view to varying areas of growing up.
+The topic is also addressed in the National Action Plan for Child and Youth Participation.

 • Since 2016, TINCON (Teenage Internetwork Conference) has been designing event and content formats with and for young people between the ages of 13 and 25.
 The target group is closely involved in the planning, conception and implementation.
 The central task is the organisation and implementation of nationwide youth conferences, in particular for young people to discuss the diverse topics of digital youth culture.